SLUL - Safe Lightweight Usable Language

 Memory safety will be enforced by the compiler:

-• The lifetime keyword can be used to specify more complex lifetimes of function parameters, such as lifetime a >= return.
+keyword can be used to specify more complex lifetimes of function parameters, such aslifetime a >= return

-• Unintialized data will not be allowed to be used.
+. - Unintialized data will not be allowed to be used.

 API stability will be enforced by the compiler (and loader):

-• Module versions are hashed, which prevents accidental modification.
+- Module versions are hashed, which prevents accidental modification.

-• Hashes will be included in libraries (as one symbol per version), and will be linked against, to be able to detect if the wrong library version is installed.
+- Hashes will be included in libraries (as one symbol per version), and will be linked against, to be able to detect if the wrong library version is installed.

-• Module dependencies can safely depend on different (stable) versions of the same module, without any issues.
+- Module dependencies can safely depend on different (stable) versions of the same module, without any issues.

 Principle of least privilege / Sandboxing / Capabilities:

-• arenas will contain function pointers for all system functions, so they can be overridden (or blocked).
+s will contain function pointers for all system functions, so they can be overridden (or blocked).- It will be possible to create more restricted

-• Modules won't have any initialization code, so it will be possible to set up sandboxing before calling into other modules.
+s will be unforgeable (on the language level).
+So, assuming that no external unsafe code is called, one will have unforgeable capabilities.- Modules won't have any initialization code, so it will be possible to set up sandboxing before calling into other modules.

 Type safety:

-• Generic types are implemented safely and very efficiently using type erasure.
+before). - Generic types are implemented safely and very efficiently using type erasure.
 This has relatively few downsides in a language like SLUL which lacks runtime type information.
 All values of a generic type are internally stored in a machine word; either a pointer to data or an integer that fits inside a data pointer.

 Platform-independent by default:

-• Code that compiles on one platform will compile on all other supported platforms (aside from memory limitations etc.), and will work the same way.
+- Code that compiles on one platform will compile on all other supported platforms (aside from memory limitations etc.), and will work the same way.
 (External non-SLUL libraries can obviously have platform-specific behavior.)

-• The runtime library will hide most platform differences.
+- The runtime library will hide most platform differences.

 Pure by default:

-• There is no global mutable data.
+type. - There is no global mutable data.

-• Thread-shared mutable data must be marked with the threaded type qualifier (even if read-only).
+- Thread-shared mutable data must be marked with the

-No loopholes/unsafe:
+No loopholes/unsafe

-• Low-level libraries that access hardware or the kernel (such as a core runtime library) may need to be written in another language.
+keyword. - Low-level libraries that access hardware or the kernel (such as a core runtime library) may need to be written in another language.
 (This is obviously only safe if the external code is written in a safe way)

 Lightweightness (The "L" in SLUL)